iamstarkov/iamstarkov.com/2015-19-draft-renaming-experience.md

 ## Top level domain '.com'

 You can get domain *username.com* if it’s available or squatted.
-In case of squatting you better to have extra money.
+In case of squatting you’d better to have extra money.
 If *username.com* is available, then check this username on social media, because it can be squatted there too.